Having room in your course to choose an elective gives you great flexibility in your course.

 How do you choose an elective?

 - complements or builds upon the things you are learning in your core units or major.
-For example, if you’re studying law, you might be interested in some history or politics units.
+For example, if you’re studying law, you might be interested in some politics or history units

 - is unrelated to your course.
-It may be something your interested in or something different you'd like to try.
-For example you might add a language elective to your science degree.
+It may be something you’re interested in or something different you'd like to try.
+For example, you might add a language elective to your science degree.

-When choosing electives, check the University Handbook for your course rules (for the year you commenced your course), to find out if you have electives in a certain trimester.
-Then, use the advanced unit search option in the Handbook, choose the study period and use a keyword for the study area you’re interested in to view your options.
+When choosing electives, check the University Handbook for your course rules (the year you commenced your course), to find out if you have electives in a certain trimester.
+Then, use the advanced unit search option in the Handbook to choose the study period and search a keyword for the study area you’re interested in to view your options.

-Plan ahead and look over your course map you'll find against your course in the University Handbook so you know when you're expected to take an elective.
+Plan ahead and look over your course map so you know when you're expected to take an elective.